cambridge-ceu/csd3/Python/pgsc_calc.md

 ## Installation

-This is furnished by loading the following modules,
+This is furnished by a number of modules,

 ```bash
 module load ceuadmin/Anaconda3/2023.09-0